ccsl-usp/modelo-latex/README.md

  * Original version: Jesús P. Mena-Chalco
  * Revision: Fabio Kon and Paulo Feofiloff
  * Latest updates (utf8, biblatex etc.): Nelson Lago

-## TODO

- * The translated version of the natbib package included in the template is old; we should update it.

- * Consider migrating from fancyhdr to titleps (it is easier to customize).

 ## License